It’s no secret that admission to medical school can be competitive. You’re likely pretty familiar with the basic requirements like:

 4. Demonstrate what you’re passionate about

 “Students should really try to focus on what they enjoy,” Dr. Gray offers.
 “And when they focus on that, it will come through in their application and their interview.
-It just helps make their application a little different.
+It just helps make their application a little different.”

-Your personal statement can be a great place to highlight the things you’re passionate about and the experiences that have helped shape your aspirations.
-Even if they’re not directly related to practicing medicine, Dr. Gray notes that there are numerous ways to tie your favorite activities or causes back to being a successful medical student.
+Even if they’re not directly related to practicing medicine, there are numerous ways to tie your favorite activities or causes back to being a successful medical student.
+Being involved in student programs, leading university committees or other organizations can show commitment and discipline.

 Medical schools look for a range of different competencies in promising applicants, from social skills to critical-thinking abilities to cultural competence.
 Whether you’re interested in music, sports, working with children, supporting community issues, or anything in between, there are numerous ways you can showcase the characteristics they’re seeking.